-\iflong \begin{proof} \fi \ifshort \begin{proof}[Proof Sketch] \fi Given an instance $\III=(S_1,\dots,S_\omega,t,k)$ of partitioned \MSSshort, our reduction constructs an instance of \HDGshort\ as follows.
+\begin{theorem} \allHDGNashShort and \allHDGIndividualShort are \Wh parameterized by $\colors+\scoalnum+\types$. \end{theorem} \begin{proof} Given an instance $\III=(S_1,\dots,S_\omega,t,k)$ of partitioned \MSSshort, our reduction constructs an instance of \HDGshort\ as follows.
 For each $i\in [\omega]$, we introduce one \emph{marker} agent with color $m_i$ (a \emph{marker} color) and for each $j\in [k]$ we introduce $t[j]$-many (where $t[j]$ is the value of $t$ on the $j$-th coordinate) normal agents, all with color $g_j$; collectively, we refer to all the former agents as \emph{markers} and all the latter agents as \emph{normal}.
-Intuitively, the $k$ marker agents will each model the selection of one vector in $S'$ and the normal agents represent the numbers in individual coordinates\iflong (which must sum up to $t$)\fi.
+Intuitively, the $\omega$ marker agents will each model the selection of one vector in $S'$ and the normal agents represent the numbers in individual coordinates (which must sum up to $t$).
 The total number of colors is $k+\omega$ and we set\footnote{We remark that the proof can be extended to any value of $\scoalnum>\omega$ by using the trap gadget described above \Cref{clm:greensMustBeInMG}.} $\scoalnum$ to $\omega$.

 Formally, the preferences of the agents are as follows.
 Marker agents have trichotomous preferences and each have their own agent type.
 In particular, a coalition $C$ is \emph{satisfying} for the marker agent with color $m_i$, $i\in [\omega]$ if: (1) $C$ contains no other marker color than $m_i$ and (2) there exists $s\in S_i$ such that for each $j\in [k]$, the number of agents of color $g_j$ in $C$ is precisely $s[j]$.
 Condition (2) is formalized via setting the palette to $\left(\frac{s[j]}{1+\sum_{j'\in [k]}s[j']}\right)$ for each color $g_j$.
-Marker agents strictly prefer being in a satisfying coalition than being alone (i.e., in a coalition containing only a single color $m_i$), and strictly prefer being alone than any other non-satisfying coalition.
+Marker agents strictly prefer being in a satisfying coalition than being alone (i.e., in a coalition containing only a single color $m_i$), and strictly prefer being alone over any other non-satisfying coalition.